An insiders view

 from abroad, the key to settling in swiftly and successfully lies in planning

 We would therefore like to provide you with some local information, a few tips for getting organised prior to arrival, useful website addresses and to introduce you already to our new International School Welcome Team and explain how they can help you.

-Amongst the towns mentioned above, Wassenaar is by far the most International with 22% of its population of non-Dutch origin.
+Amongst the towns mentioned above, Wassenaar is by far the most International with 33% of its population of non-Dutch origin.
 Leiden also has an international feel partly due to the large student population.
-Oegstgeest is no exception with 12.7% of its population born abroad.
-In Oegstgeest the main non-Dutch nationalities most represented are Indonesia, Germany, France, Italy, UK and USA*
+Oegstgeest is no exception with 24% of its population with at least one family member born abroad.
+In Oegstgeest the main non-Dutch nationalities most represented are Indonesia, Germany, France, Italy, UK and USA.